Hennamann/CC-Extension-Builder-For-Visual-Studio-Code/README.md

 - Adds compatibility with CEP 9 and basic compatbility with the upcoming CEP 10.
 - Updated/Removed NPM modules with security vulnerabilities.
 - Code Cleanup

+### 1.1.2
+- Adds prefixes to the commands in order to distinquish them from other commands.
+(See Issue #5)